Customers Want Live Chat

 2. Reduced Average Handling Time

 Live chat serves as an intermediary between communicating via email and phone calls.
 The only way customers can wait on hold for a response to a simple problem or ask follow-up questions is if they understand how your agent responds.
-So, your average handling time will drop if we use email automation to directly effectively connect to customers.
+So, your average handling time will drop if customers continually refuse to file new cases, so you give them further information on previous sessions.

 3. Automation Opportunities

 You can easily integrate live chat with other tools you use because it is inserted right into the codes of your website.
-The tools like sales automation are necessary for the automating functions needed for your service reps to develop a more engaging and exciting customer communication experience.
+These tools are necessary for the automating functions needed for your service reps to develop a more engaging and exciting customer communication experience.

 4. Case Distribution